nathan-mersha/gennode_registrar/README.md

 and install it globally, now you can use it from the command line.

 ### Description
-This module registers service routes on [gennode_authorization](https://www.npmjs.com/package/gennode_authorization) service.
+This module registers service routes on your authorization server.
+This library is one part of a cluster modules as defined in [gennode_authorization](https://www.npmjs.com/package/gennode_authorization)

 ### Example